 What Is Prince Harry's Title Now That He's Married?
-He Has Officially Gained A New Title
+He's Gained A Brand New Title

 Royal titles are kind of a tricky thing to keep track of, especially for people who didn't grow up exposed to a monarchy everyday.
 It's easy to remember the basics, like the King and the Queen, but it gets a little more complicated when it comes to their descendants.
 With Prince Harry finally wedding Meghan Markle, many are now wondering: what is Prince Harry's title now that he's married?

 In order to understand what title Prince Harry has now, it's important to understand the royal family's history and lineage.
 Prince Harry is the youngest son of Charles, Prince of Wales, and his late-mother Diana, Princess of Wales.
 He's currently sixth in line for succession to the British throne.
 The day before the wedding, Prince Harry's full title was simply Prince Henry of Wales.

 Prince Harry's brother, Prince William, had a similar short and sweet title before marriage.
 He was named Duke of Cambridge by the Queen only hours before his wedding, in order to mark the wedding day.
 Knowing this, then, it's easy to see the precedent for Prince Harry's title to change.
 Now, he will be known as the Duke of Sussex, which had previously been vacant since 1843, according to The Sun.
 The Royal Family confirmed the name on Saturday via tweet (LOL).

 Following usual tradition, Markle will be known as the Duchess of Sussex, and any children they have will bear the title "prince" or "princess."

 The Duke of Sussex had long reigned as the most eligible title, according to the Telegraph.
 "They're quite limited in the titles that are available," Charles Kidd told the Telegraph.
 "I think the others are highly unlikely.
 Clarence hasn't been used for a long time and it's been sort of tainted by bad luck."